Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
-### 13.9-a.7 - 2024-09-23
+### 13.9-beta - 2024-09-30
+#### Major Enhancements
+- Jetpack plugin: Remove the 'WordPress.com Toolbar' module.

 #### Enhancements
-- Jetpack AI: Add AI SEO title optimization.
+- Blocks: Transition from an option to a module to improve caching.
+- My Jetpack: Visual update to the GlobalNotice component for better mobile presentation.
+- Performance: Set the concatenated CSS to off by default.
+The era where this was helpful is passing.

+#### Improved compatibility
+- Dashboard: Disable portfolio toggle if theme supports portfolio for specific environments.

 #### Bug fixes
-- Shortcode: Fix the YouTube URL for the private videos.
+- Shortcode: Fix the YouTube URL for the `/embed` type.
-- Social: Fix social previews button sometimes not fitting all the text.
-- Blocks: Prevent Memberships blocks from being registered when the site is not connected to Jetpack.
+- Subscriptions: Fix added slashes in the Follow Blog widget.

 --------